 The article states the new comic is “aimed very directly at youngsters”.
 The whole point was to grab the attention of the eight to 13-year-old age group.
 But yet, here we are over three decades later with a website all about this classic comic and how well it holds up for both adults and their children reading it all these years later.

-IPC’s target audience weren’t just readers of comics by the competition either, such as The Dandy and Beano, but also those of their own humour comics who they were worried were leaving.
+IPC’s target audience weren’t just readers of comics by the competition either, such as The Dandyand Beano, but also those of their own humour comics who they were worried were leaving.

 Thanks to Lew Stringer for sharing this scan on his Blimey blog and for the kind permission to show it to you all here.
 That particular blog is no longer being updated but is chock full of interesting comics tidbits so give it a look.
 While you’re at it, make sure to bookmark Lew’s ongoing Lew Stringer Comics blog too, detailing all of his own work both past and present.

-At the time of writing John Sanders has just released his brand new book, King’s Reach: John Sanders’ Twenty-Five Years at the Top of Comics which chronicles the business side of the industry.
+(John Sanders has now released his own book, King’s Reach: John Sanders’ Twenty-Five Years at the Top of Comics which chronicles the business side of the industry.)